Tilahun Gizaw: Death and legacy

 Tilahun Gizaw was shot while walking outside the campus in the Afencho Ber area.
 It was commonly believed that he was murdered by the security police.
 After his death students took his body to the university.
 Thousands of students all over Addis Ababa came to the main campus to mourn his death.
 It all ended in tragic confrontation with the guns and bayonets of the Imperial Bodyguard.
-Gizaw was buried in Maychew, Tigray.
+Gizaw was buried in his hometown of Maychew.
 His funeral had 500 mourners including his half-sister Princess Sara Gizaw and Ras Mengesha Seyoum.
 The death of Tilahun Gizaw undoubtedly contributed towards raising the level of political consciousness of the average student and enhanced the feeling of alienation from the regime.
 The violent crackdown on university students by the Imperial Bodyguard and the lack of response from the Addis Ababa University administration resulted in the ejection from the country of the Dean of the College of Business Administration, Dr. LX Tarpey, and the resignation of the Director of the Peace Corps, Joseph Murphy.